-This is not a time to ask for information that you should have been able to find out by competent research, or is on the job spec, or which they may know has been covered by other interviewers.
+This is not a time to ask for information that you should have been able to find out by competent research.
+Or is on the consulting job spec, or which they may know has been covered by other interviewers.
 Also, pay/package/holidays/working from home/work-life balance are probably not on the agenda at this point.
 Neither is any question that might either sound negative or force the interviewer to give a negative answer.
 Although you will need to hear both good and bad news about a potential employer at some stage you want the last section of the interview to finish on a positive note!

 1. How will you measure the success of the person in this role?

 This gets right to the heart of what you need to know about the role.
 What does it mean to do well?